CycleVLA: Proactive Self-Correcting Vision-Language-Action Models via Subtask Backtracking and Minimum Bayes Risk Decoding: Conclusion and Discussion

 \section{Conclusion and Discussion}

 We introduce \textbf{CycleVLA}, a system that equips VLAs with proactive self-correction, the capability to anticipate incipient failures and recover before execution collapses.
+Experiments on simulation benchmarks and a real robot show that CycleVLA improves success rates by correcting execution failures across VLAs of varying capability, and remains robust under manually injected perturbations.
 We see our work as an early investigation into granting VLAs such abilities and exploring test-time scaling for VLAs.
 CycleVLA relies on an external VLM for failure prediction and replanning, and an explicit backtracking mechanism.
 Future work may investigate integrating these capabilities directly into VLAs to enable end-to-end failure reasoning and learned recovery behaviors, as well as tailored test-time scaling strategies for VLAs.

-\textbf{Limitations.} Our backtracking mechanism assumes reversible state transitions, which may not hold in highly dynamic or irreversible environments.
+\textbf{Limitations.} Our backtracking mechanism assumes reversible robot state transitions, which may not hold in highly dynamic or irreversible environments.
 Test-time scaling via MBR decoding requires multiple forward passes, which increases inference time and can be further optimized for contact-rich tasks requiring high control frequencies.
-Experiments on real robot hardware to be added in the near future.

 [ \begin{@twocolumnfalse}

 \end{@twocolumnfalse} ]

 \makeatletter \makeatletter [1]{\csname the#1\endcsname.\quad} \makeatother {\Alph{section}} {\thesection.\arabic{subsection}} {appendix.\Alph{section}}